ablestack/reactive-domain-objects/README.md

 ```

+> Note: **Domain Model Instantiation**
+>
-1. \* Because the BarDomainModel type lives in a parent collection, there is a need for it to be dynamically created as corresponding source collection items are added).
-As such, we need to define a 'make' function, and supply it through the options object
+> 1. \* Because the BarDomainModel type lives in a parent collection, it will need to be dynamically instantiated as corresponding source collection items are created.
+As such, a corresponding 'make' function needs to be supplied to the GraphSynchronizer
+>
-2. The options can be mapped to their corresponding JSON node either by specifying the `nodeTypePath` (as with this example), or by supplying a `nodeContent` method that can identify the object type from it's contained data (such a `__type` field).
+> 2. \* There are several ways the options can be mapped to their corresponding JSON node either by specifying the `nodePath` (as with this example), or by supplying a `nodeContent` method that can identify the object type from it's contained data (such a `__type` field).
 See the [configuration options documentation](TODO) for more information

 ## Additional Usage Examples and Documentation